thumbtack-turing/thumbtack_api/README.md

 ```

 ### Update Resource
-requires resource id, and one or both of: folderId (new folder destination) or name (new name)
+requires resource id, folderId, and one or both of: newFolderId (new folder destination) or name (new name of resource)
 ```
 mutation {
-  updateResource (id: 1, folderId: 2, name: "New name") {
+  updateResource (id: 1, folderId: 2, newFolderId: 3, name: "New name") {
       id
       name
       url